deoktr/keyt/README.md

 | `pin`  | 4      | `[0-9]`                                 | **base10**          |
 | `pin6` | 6      | `[0-9]`                                 | **base10**          |

 Base85 is used has encoding because it adds special characters.
 The RFC 1924 is a revised version of Ascii85 but this version excludes the characters `"',./:[\] `.

-Base58 is used has encoding because it only contains non ambiguous characters when printed, expluced characters: `0IOl`.
+Base58 is used has encoding because it only contains non ambiguous characters when printed, excluded characters: `0IOl`.
+It was originaly created by Satoshi Nakamoto to encode bitcoin addresses in an easly readable way.

 ## License